learn-co-students/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 8. Lower speed limits increase home sale price<sup>6</sup>
 9. Having an accessory dwelling unit (ADU) increases home sale price<sup>6, 8</sup>

- <u><b>Your task is to build a linear regression model to represent sales prices in King County, and use it to address some of these claims.</b></u>
+ <ins><b>Your task is to build a linear regression model to represent sales prices in King County, and use it to address some of these claims.</b></ins>

 ## THE DATASET